College:College of Sciences

 Research Focus:Digital and interactive story creation

-Alex Boyd continues to find inspiration in his appreciation for life.
+Alex Boyd always finds inspiration in his appreciation for life.
 Although growing up with Cystic Fibrosis (CF) has been a lot of hard work put in by his doctors, friends, and family to ensure his long-term health, it’s enabled him to pursue his passions and has shaped his outlook on life.
 CF is a disorder that causes damage to the lungs, digestive system, and other organs of the body.
 “Cystic Fibrosis can very easily get in the way of personal and professional plans.
 One lung infection can land you in the hospital for weeks,” he says.
 Boyd chose UCF for his undergraduate degree, not only to be near his doctors but due to the many options for digital media afforded to the students.

 After earning his bachelor’s in game design at UCF, Boyd knew he needed to find a program that engaged with multiple facets of digital media and decided that the Digital Media MA was a perfect fit.
 “Getting to learn and create in so many different forms of digital media with so many talented individuals has been a great experience; to go from making a game to learning a new scripting language to building a physical computing project using Arduino all in the same program is what I have enjoyed the most during my time here,” he says.